 The presence of bile salts mixture and dyes (brilliant green) inhibits the growth of gram-positive species to a varying degree.
-Differentiation of enteric organisms is achieved by the incorporation of lactose in the medium.
-Organisms which ferment lactose produce acid which, in the presence of the neutral red indicator, results in the formation of red/pink colonies.
+Differentiation of enteric organisms is achieved by incorporating lactose in the medium.
+Organisms that ferment lactose produce acid, which, in the presence of the neutral red indicator, results in the formation of red/pink colonies.
 Lactose non-fermenters form colorless colonies.
-The latter group contains the majority of the intestinal pathogens, including Salmonella and Shigella.
+The latter group contains most intestinal pathogens, including Salmonella and Shigella.

 Preparation of the media

 - Suspend 60 g of the medium in one liter of deionized or distilled water.

 - Mix well.